-- Wipe touch screen 2-6 times with soft microfiber cloth wetted with 70% isopropyl alcohol (IPA) and USP grade water.
-Use a new cloth for each wipe. - Leave to air dry.
+- Wipe thoroughly touch screen 2-6 times with soft microfiber cloth wetted with 70% isopropyl alcohol (IPA) and USP grade water.
+Use a new cloth for each wipe. - 3.
+Leave to air dry. - 4.
+Visually inspect for residual soil. - 5.
+If residual soil is visible on the device repeat steps 1 through 4.